 When water damage happens to you…

-Freeze valuable books and documents to retard mildew growth until drying can be performed.
+- Freeze valuable books and documents to retard mildew growth.
+Drying should be next.

 Be careful not to…

-Leave wet fabric in place; space them apart and dry as soon as possible.
+- Leave the wet fabric in place; space them apart and dry them as soon as possible.

 If you have further questions and need support resolving water and flood damage, feel free to reach out to Compleat today.